 24. Minister may issue policy guidelines

-(1) The Minister may issue from time to time for the assistance of the Executive Director and the information of the pearling industry a policy statement consisting of guidelines in respect of matters considered by the Minister to be of significance in relation to the provisions of this Part.
+(1) The Minister may issue from time to time for the assistance of the CEO and the information of the pearling industry a policy statement consisting of guidelines in respect of matters considered by the Minister to be of significance in relation to the provisions of this Part.

 (2) A policy statement issued under this section may be amended or revoked by the Minister at any time.

-(3) In the exercise of the functions conferred on the Executive Director by this Part, the Executive Director shall have regard to any policy statement issued by the Minister under this section, but the issue of such a statement does not in any way derogate from the duty of the Executive Director to exercise discretion in a particular case nor does it preclude the Executive Director from taking into account matters other than those referred to in that statement.
+(3) In the exercise of the functions conferred on the CEO by this Part, the CEO shall have regard to any policy statement issued by the Minister under this section, but the issue of such a statement does not in any way derogate from the duty of the CEO to exercise discretion in a particular case nor does it preclude the CEO from taking into account matters other than those referred to in that statement.

 (4) Nothing in this section shall be construed as authorising the Minister to give directions or make a statement that concerns a particular application or matter or is inconsistent with any provision of this Act.

+[Section 24 amended by No. 28 of 2006 s.
+241.]

 25. Duration of farm leases, licences and permits

 Subject to section 27 and Division 2 —